process-success/Process-Success-Application/README.md

 To run a backup of the current site in use, use the following bench command:

 ```

+$ bench use {site_you_want_to_back_up}
 $ bench backup --with-files
 ```

 bench backup will create a .sql.gz file in the sites/site_name/private/backups diretory.
 This file can be used to restore the database definitions for a particular site.
 Please note that if you have an existing site, you cannot restore that site while it exists.
 You must re-create the site locally otherwise you will get a name conflict with your site's db name and the db name of the backup.

 The '--with-files' option will backup in a .tar file which will store all user uploaded files as a backup.

+Don't forget to `bench use` with the site you want to go back to working on...

 ##### Restores